 Conflict of interest

 Members of the Supervisory Board shall not participate in the discussions and decision-making on a subject or transaction in relation to which they have a conflict of interest with the company.
 Decisions to enter into transactions under which Supervisory Board members have conflicts of interest that are of material significance to the company, and to the relevant Supervisory Board member, require the approval of the Supervisory Board.
 Any such decisions will be recorded in the annual report for the relevant year, with reference to the conflict of interests and a declaration that the relevant best practice provisions of the Code have been complied with.
-During 2016, no transactions are to be reported under which a member had a conflict of interest which was of material significance to the company.
+During 2017, no transactions were reported under which a member had a conflict of interest which was of material significance to the company.